Many-electron systems with fractional electron number and spin: exact properties above and below the equilibrium total spin value: Theory

 Interestingly, throughout the derivation, the requirement on $M_\tot$ was not used.
 Furthermore, it may look as if $M_\tot$ can obtain any value.
 However, closely looking at Eqs.~\eqref{eq:lambda_1_m_alpha}--\eqref{eq:lambda_Mtot}, we see that $M_\tot$ is confined: the first sum in Eq.~\eqref{eq:lambda_Mtot} is bound from above by replacing $M$ with its maximal value:

 This sum is also bound from below by replacing $M$ with its minimal value: $\sum_{M = -S_0}^{S_0} \lambda_{N_0,M} M \geqs -(1-\alpha) S_0$.
 The same logic applies also to the second sum in Eq.~\eqref{eq:lambda_Mtot}.
 Combining all these bounds, we realize that in our derivation $-M_B \leqs M_\tot \leqs M_B$, where $M_B$ is given by Eq.~\eqref{eq:MB_def}.
 In other words, taking all the $\ell_{N,M}$'s explicitly written in Eq.~\eqref{eq:E_tot_sq_brackets} to zero, without explicitly treating $M_\tot$, gives us a global minimum, for which $M_\tot$ is constrained as in Eq.~\eqref{eq:spin condition}.
-Treating the ensemble ground state of systems with $|M_\tot|>M_B$ requires further derivation.
+Treating the ensemble ground state of systems with $|M_\tot|>M_B$ requires a different approach, as given in Sections~\ref{sec:Beyond_Reg_1} and onwards.

 \textbf{Outcomes: Piecewise-linearity.} The fact that the ground state can be expressed as in Eq.~\eqref{eq:Lambda_gs}, with Eqs.~\eqref{eq:lambda_1_m_alpha}, \eqref{eq:lambda_alpha} and~\eqref{eq:lambda_Mtot} as restrictions, has several direct outcomes.
 One of them is that the total energy is piecewise-linear in $N_\tot$ and independent of $M_\tot$ (Eq.~\eqref{eq:E_tot_PL}).
 Importantly, the same behavior applies not only to the energy, but actually to a large family of quantities: Any expectation value of an operator $\hat{P}$, which is commutative with the ladder operator for the spin, $\hat{S}_+ = \hat{S}_x + i \hat{S}_y$, is piecewise-linear in $\alpha$ and is independent of $M_\tot$, within Region~\eqref{eq:spin condition}: